smartwinnr/site-smartwinnr/site/content/post/sales-training.md

 ---
 title: Is Your Sales Training Not Delivering?
 These 5 Strategies Will Change That
+og_title: Is Your Sales Training Not Delivering?
+These 5 Strategies Will Change That
+description: Companies spend a lot of money on sales training, and rightfully so.
+A well-trained sales force is a high performing sales force.
+However, with increased investment, sales leaders are asking about the impact and effectiveness of the trainings.
+og_description: Companies spend a lot of money on sales training, and rightfully so.
+A well-trained sales force is a high performing sales force.
+However, with increased investment, sales leaders are asking about the impact and effectiveness of the trainings.
 categories: ["ACM"]
 id: 36
 weight: -6